web-auth/webauthn-framework/doc/symfony/firewall.md

 ## Get Options

-Prior to the authentication of the user, you must get PublicKey Credential Request Options.
+Prior to the authentication of the user, you must get a PublicKey Credential Request Options object.
-To do so, send a POST request to the `options_path` option.
-The default path is set to `/login/options`.
+To do so, send a POST request to `/login/options`.

 The body of this request is a JSON object that must contain a `username` member with the name of the user being authenticated.